Marketing

 The Multifaceted Nature of Promotional Activities

-Naming concepts and Building Brands
+Naming Concepts and Building Brands

 One of the most significant roles in marketing is to give solutions or concepts a name.
 Without a name, a product or service remains an in-house concept without identity.
 Assigning a name brings the idea to life.
 This naming process makes marketing especially engaging, as each name embodies the potential to create an impactful, memorable brand.